ChristineTham/christinetham.github.io/src/pages/bio/current.md

 I use [Visual Studio Code](https://code.visualstudio.com) as the development environment.

+Credit goes to [Undraw](https://undraw.co/) for the illustrations and to [Freepik](https://www.freepik.com) for the Kawaii Flat icon designs.

 The code for the website is open source (MIT licence) and available in a [GitHub repository](https://github.com/ChristineTham/christinetham.github.io).